novifinancial/curve25519-dalek-fiat/README.md

 # About

-This is a thin fork of the [`curve25519-dalek`][curve25519-dalek] project, authored by Isis Agora Lovecruft and Henry de Valence, in order to expose a formally verified backed end supplied by the [`fiat-crypto`][fiat crypto] project, where primitive curve operations are extracted from Coq proofs of arithmetic correctness.
+This is a thin fork of the [`curve25519-dalek`][curve25519-dalek] project, in order to expose a formally verified backed end supplied by the [`fiat-crypto`][fiat crypto] project, where primitive curve operations are extracted from Coq proofs of arithmetic correctness.